Type a search phrase. Select a product to include its User's manual and FAQ in the search results.

 Easily migrate email and public folders between Office 365 (Microsoft 365) tenants with CodeTwo Office 365 Migration There is no straightforward native method that would walk you through the migration process between Office 365 (Microsoft 365) organizations.
 Therefore, if you would like to migrate email from one Office 365 tenant to [...]

-CodeTwo Office 365 Migration lets you migrate your company's mailboxes and public folders located in Office 365 or on on-premises Exchange Servers (all versions are supported) to Office 365 (Microsoft 365).
-It allows you to migrate emails from IMAP servers (Google Workspace [formerly G Suite], Zimbra, IBM Notes, Zarafa, and others) to [...]
+CodeTwo Office 365 Migration lets you migrate your company's mailboxes and public folders located in Microsoft 365 (Exchange Online) or on on-premises Exchange server (2010 and newer) to Microsoft 365.
+It also allows you to migrate mailboxes from hosted Exchange servers and emails from IMAP servers (Google Workspace [formerly [...]

 If you configure the EWS connection to a source Exchange Server, the first action (test) performed by the program is always Check connection to Exchange Server, as shown in Fig. 1. below.
 During this operation, the software tries to access the mailbox of an admin account provided in the previous step of the wizard.
 If the program [...]